hackclub/hackclub/workshops/color_scheme_generator/README.md

 ## Setup

 For setting up the project fork the repl [here](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md).
 The starter repl contains ['create-react-app'](https://github.com/facebook/create-react-app) installed.
-There are some basic styles applied, you will get cleared along the workshop.
+There are some basic styles applied, you will get cleared along with the workshop.

 Let's start creating our React app.
-After setting up the above [repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md), click run button to start the live-server (it’ll take a moment to get running the first time).
+After setting up the above [repl](https://repl.it/@Giridharhackclu/color-scheme-generator-starter#README.md), click the run button to start the live-server (it’ll take a moment to get running the first time).
 After running successfully, kick down the console, you can see `Hello world!` on the webpage.

 ## Step - 1

-Then navigate to `src` folder and create a component `Color.js`.
+Then navigate to the `src` folder and create a component `Color.js`.
 The `Color.js` component displays the colors on the page.
 Add the following code.

 This is a basic react functional component that renders a `div` element with class `container`.
-Don't forget to include classes to the elements through out the project.
+Don't forget to include classes to the elements throughout the project.
 All the styles are prewritten.

 ```jsx
 import React from 'react'